-The condensed matter group includes Professors E. Economou, N. Flytzanis, N. Papanicolaou, I. Perakis, G. C. Psaltakis, G. Tsironis, P. Tzanetakis, X. Zotos, postdoctoral fellows, graduate students, and visitors.
+The condensed matter group includes Professors E. Economou, N. Flytzanis, K. Makris, N. Papanicolaou, I. Perakis, G. C. Psaltakis, G. Tsironis, P. Tzanetakis, X. Zotos, postdoctoral fellows, graduate students, and visitors.

 The condensed matter section of the Department of Physics focusses on both fundamental and applied research topics, of importance for present and future-day technologies.
 It strives to understand the physics behind such emerging technologies as the new generation of photonic, opto-electronic, and nanoscale devices.
 Such devices will enable a wide variety of new applications, based on the manipulation of the charge and spin degrees of freedom of different materials, and the fabrication of new nanostructures with novel optical and electronic properties.